JakeSteam/blog-programming/_posts/2019-01-22-adding-a-variable-to-both-the-android-manifest-and-build-config.md

 ## Adding a flavor / build type dependant variable

-This approach unfortunately won’t work by default if you utilise flavors or build types in your app.
+This approach unfortunately won't work by default if you utilise flavors or build types in your app.
 For this you need to add a `target` parameter to your function, inside `buildTypes { }` or `productFlavors { }`:

 ```
 def addConstantTo = {target, constantName, constantValue ->